 You see someone quite different from you, like say someone who is always cheerful at work and are thankful to him or her for making the workplace more tolerable.
 You get insights while going through a challenging situation and you carry that insight with you for the rest of your life.
 These are everyday inspiration stories.
 Most stories are not life-changing.
 One of the common themes across many stories is of leaving a well-paying job, usually in IT and taking up writing as a career.
 They talk about practical and social difficulties of taking an unconventional choice of career and dealing with the lowered finances.
 But as the storytellers say, if you keep following the success does come eventually.

 Most stories are about human relationships.
-Some of them involve entrepreneurs, but not really the creativity or even entrepreneurial part of their stories but the human grit and determination angle of their stories.
-These are stories of people finding their calling, of people learning and inspiring but have nothing to do with creativity and innovation, at least not the way I had expected them to be.
-This is the first Chicken Soup Series book and probably the last that I have read, so not sure, may be this is the format they follow for the book.
+Some of them involve entrepreneurs, but not really the creativity or even entrepreneurial part of their stories.
+It is the human grit and determination angle of their stories.
+These are stories of people finding their calling, of people learning and inspiring.
+But have nothing to do with creativity and innovation, at least not the way I had expected them to be.
+This is the first Chicken Soup Series book and probably the last that I have read, so not sure, maybe this is the format they follow for all the books.

 Looks like the aim was to have exactly 101 stories, so there are few people who have multiple stories.
 Some of them are professional writers and have written 3 stories out of the same experience.
 A dental doctor takes the same context to tell three or four different stories, the same goes for the editor of a women’s magazine and one of the co-authors.